- Foreign Study

 My first book, Posthumous Images: Contemporary Art and Memory Politics in Post-Civil War Lebanon, was published by Duke University Press in 2018.
-In collaboration with the Hood Museum, I recently organized a multidisciplinary symposium which explored questions relating to resource extraction, carbon imaginaries, species extinction and evocations of the deep past and worlds-to-come in contemporary art.
+Reviews of Posthumous Images have appeared in Arab Studies Quarterly, Art Journal, Art Papers, the Journal of Arabic Literature, Object and Third Text.
+In collaboration with the Hood Museum, I organized a multidisciplinary symposium which explored questions relating to resource extraction, carbon imaginaries, species extinction and evocations of the deep past and worlds-to-come in contemporary art.
 A third research project in progress analyzes how contemporary artists critically engage with AI, machine vision, virtual reality and 3D printing as rapidly evolving forms that are marked by indeterminancies.
 It argues that these technologies serve to unsettle identity formations that span ontological boundaries (i.e. between human and nonhuman actants) and established hierarchies that are encoded across racial and gender lines.

 "Whose Digital Heritage?
 Contemporary Art, 3D Printing and the Limits of Cultural Property," Third Text 159.
 33 (July 2019).
 Forthcoming.